XRPLF/xrpl.js/docs/index.md

 fee | [value](#value) | *Optional* An exact fee to pay for the transaction.
 See [Transaction Fees](#transaction-fees) for more information. maxFee | [value](#value) | *Optional* The maximum fee to pay for the transaction.
 See [Transaction Fees](#transaction-fees) for more information. maxLedgerVersion | integer,null | *Optional* The highest ledger version that the transaction can be included in.
 If this option and `maxLedgerVersionOffset` are both omitted, the `maxLedgerVersion` option will default to 3 greater than the current validated ledger version (equivalent to `maxLedgerVersionOffset=3`).
+Use `null` to not set a maximum ledger version. maxLedgerVersion | string,null | *Optional* The highest ledger version that the transaction can be included in.
+If this option and `maxLedgerVersionOffset` are both omitted, the `maxLedgerVersion` option will default to 3 greater than the current validated ledger version (equivalent to `maxLedgerVersionOffset=3`).
 Use `null` to not set a maximum ledger version. maxLedgerVersionOffset | integer | *Optional* Offset from current validated ledger version to highest ledger version that the transaction can be included in. sequence | [sequence](#account-sequence-number) | *Optional* The initiating account's sequence number for this transaction. signersCount | integer | *Optional* Number of signers that will be signing this transaction.